kiwicom/orbit/.github/contribution/testing-conventions.md

 (with any eventual slash `/` replaced by a dash `-`).
 This report is deleted automatically once the PR is closed or merged.

+#### Updating Visual Tests with GitHub Actions

-If the changes observed are expected, you can update the linux snapshots by running the Update Visual Tests job in the GitHub Actions tab.
+If changes to the visual tests are expected, you can update snapshots for both Linux and macOS platforms by running the "Update Visual Tests" workflow in the GitHub Actions tab.
+This will:

-Don't forget to select the correct branch and, if needed, to provide an accurate commit message.
+1. Run the visual tests on both Ubuntu and macOS
+2. Collect the updated snapshots from both platforms
+3. Commit all changes with a single commit

+To use this workflow:

+1. Go to the GitHub Actions tab
+2. Select the "Update Visual Tests" workflow
+3. Click "Run workflow"
+4. Select the correct branch
+5. Provide a meaningful commit message
+6. Click "Run workflow"

+This is especially useful when you need to update snapshots for a pull request, as it ensures both platforms are updated consistently.

 ### Track down the regression with `git bisect`